Please read the following FAQ to know more about UNI-SET and the Universities survey.

 Your answers will be saved automatically once data is entered in one of the answer fields.
 You can - at any time - log off and log in again by using your log-in credentials (email and password).

 In the following two parts, you will be asked to provide detailed information on Master programmes (Part 2) and Research (Part 3) programmes, including Doctorate schemes.
 The questions in these sections cover, for example, the student population, partnerships with other academic or industrial partners and, importantly, the fields of education and training, science and technology, and the thematic areas of the SET-Plan associated with each programme.
-Part 4 contains questions to provide information on plans you might have at your university to launch entirely new energy-related programmes and activities.

 The length of the survey and the time needed to complete the questionnaire therefore depend on the amount of activities at your university.

 Yes, answers can be downloaded by pressing the print button on the survey page and then be saved as pdf.

 If you want to receive a full copy of your answers from the previous survey wave (cut off date 19 March 2018), please contact firstname.lastname@example.org.